English school return spurred COVID in children, but cases fell in adults - study | Health

 COVID-19 infections in children in England rose in September after schools returned from summer holidays, helping to keep cases high even as there was a fall among adults, a large prevalence study showed on Thursday.

-The study found that the epidemic was growing among those under 17, with an estimated reproduction "R" number of 1.18.
+The study, which analysed 100,527 valid swabs, found that the epidemic was growing among those 17 and under, with an estimated reproduction "R" number of 1.18.
 An R number above 1 implies exponential growth, while a number below 1 implies the epidemic is shrinking.
-The epidemic was estimated to be shrinking in 18-54-year-olds, with an R number of 0.81, while the epidemic was broadly steady among those over 55.
+The epidemic was estimated to be shrinking in 18-54 year olds, with an R number of 0.81, while the epidemic was broadly steady among those over 55.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)